apache/couchdb/src/couch_srt/README.md

 ## A Simple Example

-Given a databse `foo` with 11k documents containg a `doc.value` field that is an integer value which can be filtered in a design doc by way of even and odd.
+Given a database `foo` with 11k documents containing a `doc.value` field that is an integer value which can be filtered in a design doc by way of even and odd.
 If we instantiate a series of while loops in parallel making requests of the form: